ESPToolKit/esp-crypto/README.md

 ## Toolchain Compatibility
 - GitHub Actions pins the ESP32 Arduino core to `2.0.17` through Espressif's board manager URL so installers don't need to download the 3.x era 500+ MiB RV32/Xtensa bundles.
 PlatformIO builds continue to use the matching `framework-arduinoespressif32@3.20017.0`, covering `esp32`, `esp32-s3`, and `esp32-c3` boards.
+- Runtime code gates the mbedTLS 2.x (ESP-IDF 4.x) and 3.x (ESP-IDF 5.x) API differences so PlatformIO/Arduino builds succeed regardless of which ESP-IDF revision a board package ships.

 ## Features
 - SHA256/384/512 helpers that try the ESP parallel SHA engine first and fall back to mbedTLS when the accelerator (or platform) is unavailable.